Configuring a new location for your playlists

 Step 1) Open Windows File Explorer to the desired folder location you’d like the VMXPlaylists folder to be added to, again I will use D:/ as my example target location.

-Right click over where File Explorer says “This PC > Games(D:)” and select ‘copy address as text.
+Right click over where in the example image File Explorer shows “This PC > Games(D:)” and select ‘copy address as text’.